Team-Nutshell/nutshellengine-docs/source/types/RaycastInformation/index.rst

 Notes
 -----

-RaycastInformation is returned by the :doc:`/scripting/api/index`'s :doc:`/types/Script/raycast/index` function or the Physics Module's :doc:`/types/PhysicsModuleInterface/raycast/index` function.
+RaycastInformation is returned by the :doc:`/scripting/api/index`'s :doc:`/types/Script/raycast/index` function or the :doc:`/module/physics_module/index`'s :doc:`/types/PhysicsModuleInterface/raycast/index` function.

 To find the position of the intersection, knowing ``rayOrigin`` the origin position of the ray in world-space and ``rayDirection`` the direction of the ray: